ThatCanadianEh/ImguRandom/README.md

 **Have an idea for a new feature that you think would be useful?
 Or perhaps you've found a bug?
 Either way, submit an Issue report and I'll take a look at it!**

 # Try It Out!
-**Currently broken and doesn't seem to work right.
-Only seems to load filtered images if you enable the filtered image display.
-Will look at this later and try to undo whatever it was I did that broke it.**
 [Click here!](https://tf2cutcontentwiki.github.io/randomimgur-modified/)

 # Planned Features